devguilherme7/Salesbind-CRM-Server/README.md

 > Make sure Docker is running before starting the application with Docker Compose

-## Running the Application with Docker and Docker Compose
+## Running the Application with Docker and Docker Compose (Development Mode)

 We use a hybrid approach for development: